SteveBarnett/Remixing/_thinking/retreats.md

 ## Helpful things

-- Use the iPod instead of the phone for playing guided meditations / talks.
 - Plan and write out the schedule.
 Don't have to stick to it, but having it is good.
+- Put away most technology.
+	- Use the iPod instead of the phone for playing guided meditations / talks.
+- Home [samu](https://en.wikipedia.org/wiki/Samu_(Zen)) (looking after the house).
 - Set interval bells if you're struggling to focus.

 ## Themes